 Please Note: LTI content can be uploaded as training material only into e-learning courses.

 Then, in the Privacy section, flag whether you want to show the share launcher’s name and email in the tool.
 Now, in the Completion section, flag how you want to mark the completion of the object.
 Keep in mind that the only time that this type of training material will be marked as In Progress is if the training material is a quiz.

 For LTI 1.0 objects, you must flag the option to complete the object upon opening the training material.
 For LTI 1.1 objects, you can flag the option to complete the object after receiving feedback from the external tool.
 When you flag this option, two more options will appear.
 These options are for quizzes or for training material completing purposes.

 Begin by setting the minimum passing score in the text box.
 When setting the score, please remind that the completion score range is from 0 to 100 and that the score value inserted in this field must be an integer.
-Since LTI standard scores are from 0 to 1, the platform automatically multiplies the LTI value passed by external tools by 10 to calculate the completion percentage.
+Since LTI standard scores are from 0 to 1, the platform automatically multiplies the LTI value passed by external tools by 100 to calculate the completion percentage.
 The training material will be marked as complete when the score that you set is reached by the user.
 If desired, you can flag the option to report no score.

 You can also add tags to your training material to improve its searchability in your platform’s global search.
 Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
 You can edit or remove tags at any time, with a limit of 15 tags per training material (find out more about taggable content types).
 Please note that, for security reasons, the platform artificial intelligence does not access private content (that is, content requiring authentication to be accessed) and can thus automatically generate tags only for public content.
 When uploading private content, we suggest you add tags manually.